phaserjs/phaser/README.md

 * Drag Sprite with "snap to center" uses local coords not world, so fails on scrolling world (no center lock works fine)
 * Need to be able to set the current tilemap layer, then the getTileXY default layer uses that one if no other given
 * Pointer worldX/Y don't appear to be correct for some reason
+* Create a Pixel game object type (useful for particles / fx)
 * Sprite collision events
 * See which functions in the input component can move elsewhere (utils)
 * Move all of the renderDebugInfo methods to the DebugUtils class
 * Check bounds/edge points when sprite is only 1x1 sized :)
 * See what I can move out of Body and into a BodyUtils class.
 * See about optimising Advanced Physics a lot more, so it doesn't create lots of Vec2s everywhere.
+* QuadTree.physics.checkHullIntersection
+* Fix the Motion methods for the new physics system
+* Moved findShapeByPoint etc from Space to Manager (or at least add a proxy to them)

 V1.0.0